Primary contests to watch Tuesday, led by races in California, Iowa and Montana

 While Finkenauer is the Democratic front-runner, she would face an uphill general election race in a state that has become more of a Republican stronghold in recent years.
 Grassley, who's 88, is running for his eighth term in the Senate.

-There's also a key House primary, as three Republicans — Nicole Hasso, Gary Leffler and Zach Nunn — vie to take on Rep. Cindy Axne in the competitive 3rd Congressional District.
+There's also a key U.S. House primary, as three Republicans — Nicole Hasso, Gary Leffler and Zach Nunn — vie to take on Rep. Cindy Axne in the competitive 3rd District.

 Leading LA